jonathanperret/redismine/README.md

 …
 ```

+On the first launch, you will need to agree to the Minecraft EULA and restart
+the server.
+Just follow the instructions.

 After a while, the Minecraft server will start saving chunks to Redis.
 You can
-see those by asking Redis :
+see those by asking Redis:

 ```bash
 $ redis-cli keys '*'